On September 5, 2017, the Trump administration rescinded the memo that had established the DACA program. The following will be effective immediately:

 - You can use your SSN for education, banking, housing and other purposes.
 Your SSN contains a condition on it that requires a valid work permit to use it for employment purposes.

 - You can use your SSN to pay taxes including on consulting income

 If your DACA expires between September 5, 2017 and March 5, 2018 please seek out legal assistance immediately.
 Your application for DACA renewal must be received by USCIS by October 5, 2017.
 Please visit our DACA Renewal Clinics (below) or our DACA Tuesday Sessions (also below.)

-Check our calendar to see when and where our next DACA workshop will be occurring.
-Our informational workshop is free, and we also offer information on Second Federal’s “Dreamer Loan” to help pay for your DACA application fee.
-If you are unsure about being able to afford applying for DACA, or have questions about finances as whole, a member of our Financial Wellness Department also attends all workshops and can assist you.
+We offer information on Second Federal’s “Dreamer Loan” to help pay for your DACA renewal application fee.
+If you are unsure about being able to afford renewing your DACA, or have questions about finances as whole, a member of our Financial Wellness Department also attends all workshops and can assist you.

 If you have any questions about DACA services, please contact 312-666-3062, or Rocío Pulido at firstname.lastname@example.org or call 312-763-3487

-These are the documents that you will need to apply for and to renew your DACA:
+These are the documents that you to renew your DACA: